Ethan-CS/ResearchNotes/2023/07/202307261918 Proof WFire is NP-Complete.md

 ### Questions & thoughts:

+Below has been moved from Overleaf doc to here as proof is more for my own practice than anything anyone would be interested in reading.

 We show that **WFire** is NP-complete by first proving the following by reduction from **Firefighter**:

 *Lemma:* ***WFire** is NP-Hard.*